Cuban Inspired Sausage and Rice

 Notes

-Plate it up with a scoop of yellow rice, a big spoonful of black beans, all those gorgeous sausage and peppers, and tuck a slice of Cuban bread right on the side.
+Plate it up with a scoop of Vigo yellow rice, a big spoonful of black beans, all those gorgeous sausage and peppers, and tuck a slice of Cuban bread right on the side.
 That’s your plate.
 Come on to the table.

 Why do you call it Cuban inspired?

-Can I use a different sausage?
+Can I use a different sausage in this Cuban inspired sausage and rice?

 Yes — smoked chicken sausage or andouille both work great here.
 Just keep it a smoked sausage so you get that caramelized color in the pan.
+Fresh Italian sausage doesn’t have the same depth of flavor for this dish.
+If you want to lean into traditional Cuban, swap in chorizo or longaniza.

 Where do I find Cuban bread?